PTB-OEDA/VIEWS-Startup/Brandt-VIEWS2-Demo.md

 ## A CRPS Visual

+This is an example of what goes into a CRPS calculation for a set of observations scored against their forecast densities.

 ![Example from Hegre et al. (2024; Figure 3)](Hegreetal2024-Fig3.png) Notice then that an “aggregate” CRPS is made up of sums of the various grey areas described above.